sensu/sensu-docs/content/sensu-go/6.4/api/handlers.md

 ## Create or update a handler {#handlershandler-put}

-The `/handlers/:handler` API endpoint provides HTTP GET access to create or update a specific `:handler` definition, by handler `name`.
+The `/handlers/:handler` API endpoint provides HTTP PUT access to create or update a specific `:handler` definition, by handler `name`.

 ### Example {#handlershandler-put-example}